Saros: Every Weapon and Power Explained – Full Combat Guide

 Instant deliveryNo spam, unsubscribe anytime

-How alternate fire, corruption, and proficiency should change your pick
+How alt-fire and shield absorption should change your pick

 The fastest way to misread a weapon in Saros is to judge it only by primary fire.
-Alternate fire is often where a variant earns its slot.
-Main fire tends to be the reliable part of the kit; alt-fire is what turns a decent weapon into a room clearer, trap setter, burst option, or cleanup tool.
+Alternate fire is where a variant earns its slot.
+Main fire is the reliable part of the kit; the alt-fire is what turns a decent weapon into a room clearer, trap-setter, burst option, or cleanup tool.
 If two weapons look close, keep the one whose alternate fire answers your current problem.

-• Red and direct damage: dodge, block, or parry first; protecting integrity is still the baseline.
+• Direct damage: dodge, block, or parry first; protecting your integrity is still the baseline.

 • Best Power Weapon for general use: Illumine